 Don’t know where to start?!

-Images is one of the most common slugs.
+Images are one of the most common slugs.

 Start swapping out your big, heavy images with nice easy, breezy, compressed ones & you should start to see a difference in your loading times.

-If you have a lot of pages to do this on, I suggest looking at your Google Analytics, see which pages get the MOST traffic, and start with those pages.
+If you have a lot of pages to do this on, I suggest looking at your Google Analytics, see which pages get the MOST traffic, and starting with those pages.

 Also, don’t forget to delete the old ones out of the media library.